Manual data work is the bane of my existence, but I’m afraid to leave and find the same thing somewhere else.

 Big companies have serious data issues too.

-Julia Gilinets (CRO of Pocus) describes her experience across multiple organizations this way: “I needed 5-10 different tools to gather any of the data I needed to do my job well in any given day. … Why are we chasing down customer data everywhere?
+Julia Gilinets (CRO of Pocus) describes her experience, spanning across multiple organizations, like this: “I needed 5-10 different tools to gather any of the data I needed to do my job well in any given day… Why are we chasing down customer data everywhere?
 It’s frustrating and inefficient.”

 Similarly, Cassidy Shield (Chief Growth Officer of Refine Labs) points out that data quality is the #1 problem preventing sales and marketing success.

-The problem goes well beyond CRM data quality - it’s about the entire GTM stack.
-Because CRM is now networked with so many other tools, especially marketing automation, CS, ERP/billing, sales automation, and even product data warehouses.
-There are many inputs incoming.
+The problem goes well beyond CRM data quality—it’s about the entire GTM stack.
+CRM is now connected with other tools, especially marketing automation, CS, ERP/billing, sales automation, and even product data warehouses.

-It was a Head of Customer Success at a global unicorn.
+It was from the Head of Customer Success at a global unicorn.

 I have worked in two hypergrowth unicorns that had more than 40 people on their BI and data teams, and less than two on Go-To-Market operations.
 With an imbalance like this, you get sluggish GTM activity, and sloppy handoffs from marketing to sales, from sales to CS, from sales to finance, from product to sales, from product to CS, etc.

-Naturally, it’s difficult for under supported GTM teams to perform well.
-And in this current economic environment, there is no more hiding inefficient revenue creation.
+Naturally, it’s difficult for under-supported GTM teams to perform well.
+And in this current economic environment, there is no more room for hiding inefficient revenue creation.

 Which brings us to our main point: